-Ellsworth E. Dickinson was walking near the World’s Congress Auxiliary Building in Chicago when he spotted a turbaned man he had recognized only from a momentary flash during his childhood.
+Ellsworth E. Dickinson was walking near the World’s Congress Auxiliary Building in Chicago when he spotted a turbaned man he had recognized only from a momentary flash of light during his childhood.

 Seventeen year old Ellsworth and his mother, Hattie, were visiting Chicago from Nebraska.
 Inside the Auxiliary Building, which today houses The Art Institute of Chicago near Grant Park, religious leaders from around the world were preparing to commence the groundbreaking World’s Parliament of Religions.

 The Parliament, which convened on Monday, September 11, 1893 – 108 years before that date would become synonymous with terror in America’s memory – was one of the most prominent of the many sideshows held during Chicago’s World Columbian Exposition, a world’s fair that celebrated the 400th anniversary of Christopher Columbus’ arrival in the “new world.”

 Chaired by Presbyterian Rev. John Henry Barrows, the event, which drew 4,000 attendees to its opening session, marked the first time many Americans had been exposed to a diversity of religions that included Buddhism, Jainism, Muhammadanism and Hinduism.

 As Ellsworth and his mother strolled near the building, he was suddenly shocked by another brilliant flash of light.
 Then he recognized India’s Hindu delegate, Swami Vivekananda walking ahead of him, and turning into the Auxiliary Building.

 “Mother!”
 Ellsworth recalled crying out years later.
 “That was the man who appeared at the time I was drowning.”